numpy/numpy/doc/neps/missing-data.rst

     can be only one such mask, and there cannot also be a virtual mask.

+    As a special case, if the flag NPY_ITER_USE_NAMASK is specified at the same time, the mask for the operand is used instead of the operand itself.
+If the operand has no mask but is based on an NA dtype, that mask exposed by the iterator converts into the NA bitpattern when copying from the buffer to the array.

 NPY_ITER_VIRTUALMASK
     Indicates that the mask is not an array, but rather created on the fly by the inner iteration code.
 This allocates enough buffer